Welcome to the Research School of Astronomy and Astrophysics!

 This tradition of expertise and development of advanced instrumentation has culminated in the Advanced Instrumentation Technology Centre (AITC), a world-class facility for developing and testing astronomical instrumentation, small satellites, and space payloads.

-Our distinguished faculty and research staff consists of over 40 PhD astronomers from around the world.
-With more faculty than PhD students, you are assured of close attention at all stages of your career.
+Our distinguished faculty and research staff consists of over 50 astronomers from around the world.
+With more academics than PhD students, you are assured of close attention at all stages of your career.
 Research projects and supervisors are available in all four of our main areas of research: Galactic Archaeology, Galaxy Evolution and Cosmology, Planetary Science, and Black Hole Phenomena.
 We also offer PhD projects in instrumentation research and development, particularly in laser-guided adaptive optics and infrared instrumentation development.

 Our researchers include: